 Attic The attic was used as the living area for servants.
 The small rooms are made of wood and bricks.
-The filling material in the roof has been renewed.
+The filling material in the roof is renewed.
 The roof truss is made of massive wood.
-The huge chimneys also worked as a ventilation system and are connected to most rooms in the manor.
-Some of the ceiling constructions had to be renewed and reconstructed due to damage caused by fire and old age.
+The huge chimneys worked also as ventilation and are connected to most rooms in the manor.
+Some of the ceiling constructions had to be renewed and reconstructed due to damages caused by fire and old age.
 There were 4-6 windows but they were removed due to leakage.
-The three roof-windows are original and were made locally in Hiiumaa.
+The three roof-windows are original and are locally made in Hiiumaa.